 Shauna Janssen is an associate professor in Theatre at Concordia University, director of the Institute for Urban Futures, and core member of the Centre for Oral History and Digital Storytelling.
 Her research focuses on performative urbanism as a critical spatial practice that rethinks urban sites, discourses, and themes such as spacial agency in the public sphere, gender, class, race, migration, gentrification, and the right to the city.
 She was a core researcher in the Promenades Parlantes project in collaboration with Cynthia Hammond, Eric Craven, and the digital literacy program participants.

 Samantha Leger is an undergraduate student at Concordia University studying Studio Arts and Psychology.
-She spent the summer of 2019 working as a research assistant for Dr. Cynthia Hammond and supporting Eric Craven with various projects at the Atwater Library including the updating of this website and helping the seniors in the Digital Literacy program.
+She has worked with Atwater Library in a number of capacities over the last couple of years and current works with Eric Craven, supporting various projects at the Atwater Library including the updating of this website and helping the seniors in the Digital Literacy program.